On Outage-based Beamforming Design for Dual-Functional Radar-Communication 6G Systems: Introduction

 \IEEEPARstart{6}{G} is expected to nurture a wide scope of services, spanning haptic telemedicine to VR/AR remote services and holographic teleportation with massive eXtended reality (XR) capabilities, as well as Blockchain \cite{blockchain}, just to name a few.
 The benefits of $6$G go beyond communication.
 It will incorporate new capabilities like sensing and computing, allowing new services and utilizing improved environmental information for machine learning and artificial intelligence.
 On the other hand, such bandwidth-hungry applications require a $10^3 \times$ capacity increase, as highlighted by \cite{saad}.
 Even more, the monthly mobile data per mobile broadband subscriber is expected to grow from $5.3$ GB, by $2020$, to $257$ GB by $2030$, which is a $50\times$ increase within a decade \cite{6g-the-new-horizon}.

-Indeed, integrated sensing and communications cooperation \cite{ISAC-cooperation} and convergence \cite{ISAC-convergence} is an utmost topic that will serve as a door-opener for innovative applications like never seen before, such as autonomous driving \cite{autonomous-vehicules}, robotics and UAV sector.
+Indeed, integrated sensing and communications cooperation \cite{ISAC-cooperation} and convergence is an utmost topic that will serve as a door-opener for innovative applications like never seen before, such as autonomous driving \cite{autonomous-vehicules}, robotics and UAV sector.
 Consequently, coexistence between radar and communication systems \cite{ISAC-coexistance} has been a primary field of investigation\footnote{Not to be mistaken with radar-communication coexistence, which is distinct from integrated sensing and communication.
 See \cite{ISAC-seperate} for more details.}.
-Joint sensing and communication comes with a number of practical advantages, an obvious one being spectrum efficiency, due to the interoperability between the radar and communication counterparts.
+Joint communication and sensing comes with a number of practical advantages, an obvious one being spectrum efficiency, due to the interoperability between the radar and communication counterparts.
 Another advantage on the table is hardware resource sharing between radar and communication tasks, thus having both on a single platform will lead to reduced PHY-layer modem size and cost.
-With these merits come a serious number of challenges and research questions that need to be addressed, such as efficient resource reuse and spectrum sharing \cite{isac-spectrum-sharing-01,isac-spectrum-sharing-02}, trade-offs between high communication rates and high-resolution sensing performances \cite{isac-tradeoffs-01,isac-tradeoffs-02,isac-tradeoffs-03}, privacy and security \cite{Secure}, shared waveform design \cite{ISAC-waveform-design-01,ISAC-waveform-design-02,toward-dfrc}.
-In this article, we focus on waveform beamforming design, so as to achieve a single waveform for both communication and sensing tasks.
+With these merits come a serious number of challenges and research questions that need to be addressed, such as efficient resource reuse and spectrum sharing \cite{isac-spectrum-sharing-02}, trade-offs between high communication rates and high-resolution sensing performances \cite{isac-tradeoffs-01,isac-tradeoffs-02,isac-tradeoffs-03}, privacy and security \cite{Secure}, shared waveform design \cite{ISAC-waveform-design-01,ISAC-waveform-design-02,toward-dfrc}.
+In this article, we focus on beamforming design, so that the beamformed signal is optimized for both communication and sensing tasks.